mikeabackhouse/stockManagementChallenge/README.md

 Then
 - The stock is not updated
 - An error message is shown to the user that they do not have the stock management permission

+# Discussions & Assumptions
+## Requirements
+- Requirements suggest a 1 Product to zero or many Stock Count records.
+There could be many reasons for this such as different locations or different time intervals at which  a given stock count is active.
+- ASSUMPTION 1: 1 correct active stock count per product in the 'Final solution'
+- ASSUMPTION 2: Current story (requirement) supports a max of 1 stock count record per product.
+No validation is applied here assuming that would be the scope of a future story.
+- ASSUMPTION 3: If no stock count is present, assume 0 units of stock
+- ASSUMPTION 4: All or nothing Bulk uploads.
+If 10 units available and 15 units requested accross multiple opportunities, Sales Reps should decide which opportunities to apply the available to capacity to, without arbitrary logic making this decision.

+## Technical Decisions
+- No trigger framework (overkill for the excersie?)